nonomal/Olares/README.md

 > 🌟 *Star us to receive instant notifications about new releases and updates.*

-## Key use cases

-Here is why and where you can count on Olares for private, powerful, and secure sovereign cloud experience:

-🤖 **Edge AI**: Run cutting-edge open AI models locally, including large language models, computer vision, and speech recognition.
-Create private AI services tailored to your data for enhanced functionality and privacy. <br>

-📊 **Personal data repository**: Securely store, sync, and manage your important files, photos, and documents across devices and locations.<br>

-🚀 **Self-hosted workspace**: Build a free collaborative workspace for your team using secure, open-source SaaS alternatives.<br>

-🎥 **Private media server**: Host your own streaming services with your personal media collections. <br>

-🏡 **Smart Home Hub**: Create a central control point for your IoT devices and home automation. <br>

-🤝 **User-owned decentralized social media**: Easily install decentralized social media apps such as Mastodon, Ghost, and WordPress on Olares, allowing you to build a personal brand without the risk of being banned or paying platform commissions.<br>

-📚 **Learning platform**: Explore self-hosting, container orchestration, and cloud technologies hands-on.

-> 🔍 **How is Olares different from traditional NAS?**
->
-> Olares focuses on building an all-in-one self-hosted personal cloud experience.
-Its core features and target users differ significantly from traditional Network Attached Storage (NAS) systems, which primarily focus on network storage.
-For more details, see [Compare Olares and NAS](https://docs.olares.com/manual/olares-vs-nas.html).

-## Getting started

-### System compatibility

-Olares has been tested and verified on the following Linux platforms:

-- Ubuntu 24.04 LTS or later
-- Debian 11 or later

-### Set up Olares
-To get started with Olares on your own device, follow the [Getting Started Guide](https://docs.olares.com/manual/get-started/) for step-by-step instructions.

 ## Architecture

 Just as Public clouds offer IaaS, PaaS, and SaaS layers, Olares provides open-source alternatives to each of these layers.